 Starting Home Education

-It can be difficult to decide whether to home educate when you are are not familiar with reliable information about home education, or do not know other home educators.
+It can be difficult to decide whether to home educate when you are not familiar with reliable information about home education or do not know other home educators.

 Surprisingly for most parents on the verge to make such a decision is the stunning fact that Home Education is a huge, but seemingly invisible, community in England and many different Home Education support groups flourish in all counties where they organise all kinds of (social) activities for the children and teenagers, from singing to GCSE’s groups, where parents can get support and advice.

 If you consider home education the website of Education Otherwise is also very informative.

 It seems that high-able children are over-represented among the home educators (De Hoogh, 2006), which can make those home education support groups an ideal environment for high-able children because it gives them the opportunity to socialise and build relationships with intellectual peers.

 In ‘Home Education: A successful educational experiment?’
 Simone de Hoogh wrote (published in the Mensa Research Journal, Vol. 38, no. 3, Fall 2007, p.
 35–39 – this article has been published in Germany, The Netherlands, Sweden, and the US):